twr14152/svedka/README.md

 # svedka

-1. Playing around with the Flask
+1. Playing around with Flask
 2. Learn by doing